 This thick, flaky, buttery sweet scones recipe is tossed with fresh blueberries and topped with a sweet powdered sugar glaze.

 Cooking and baking from scratch isn’t hard.
 It just requires a few more minutes, and I’m going to show you how much better it is.
 You usually see scones at local bakeries or even in your grocery stores.
-There are many different types of scones because it is so easy to add in additional ingredients to the main scone base recipe.
-Scones are at its core are a sweeter version of homemade biscuits, but they’re simply cut different.
+There are many different types of scones because it is so easy to add in additional ingredients to the main base recipe.
+They are at its core are a sweeter version of homemade biscuits, but they’re simply cut different.